Wednesday 22 June 2022, at the Scottish Parliament and online

 In concluding, Professor Vallor highlighted several opportunities regarding accountable AI in the public sector.

-She noted that, in the UK, there are growing resources, such as those provided by the Alan Turing Institute, to guide public sector agencies.
+She indicated that, in the UK, there are growing resources, such as those provided by the Alan Turing Institute, to guide public sector agencies.
 In addition, there is an opportunity for investment in producing the knowledge to help them bridge the gaps, along with new training pipelines to develop AI ethics expertise that public agencies can use.

 She highlighted Scotland’s strong commitment to responsible AI and strong AI strategy, and noted that Scotland’s other advantage is public trust.